Roblox Error 277

 Check your device settings to find out if you are connected to mobile data (e.g. 3G or 4G) as these connections are generally less stable than WiFi or ethernet.

-If this is the case, connect to WiFi.
+If you've checked your device settings and you're not connected to WiFi (either it's disabled or you haven't connected to your router), you need to connect to WiFi.
 If WiFi fixes the problem, we recommend only playing Roblox via a WiFi or ethernet connection.

 Skip this step if you're experiencing this issue on more than one device (e.g. both your phone and your laptop).